 Data Analysis Australia is the leading strategic information consultancy in Australia.
 Our exceptional skills in mathematics, statistics and data management provide a strong background for work that is often used for strategic decision making purposes.
 Our reputation has been built on our ability to provide workable solutions to difficult problems across all industries.

 The strength of Data Analysis Australia lies in our flexible approach to integrating the above areas of expertise to provide cost effective and applicable solutions for clients.

 We proudly congratulate Director Prof. Cheryl Praeger on her recent achievements which include becoming the first woman to be awarded the Australian Mathematical Society’s George Szekeres Medal as well as being inducted into the WA Women's Hall of Fame at Government House.
-These achievements recognise Cheryl's outstanding contributions to the mathematical sciences over an extended period and to the education of females in the field which was once predominantly males.
-A well-deserved congratulation to Cheryl!
+These achievements recognise Cheryl's outstanding contributions to the mathematical sciences over an extended period and to the education of females in a field which was once predominantly males.
+Many well-deserved congratulations to Cheryl!

 Measuring Climate Change